MolotovCherry/Cargo-RamDrive/README.md

 \* Note: Arsenal Image Mounter is [made by the same author as imdisk](http://www.ltr-data.se/opencode.html/#ImDisk), so it's pretty reputable

+### How it Works
+Every time you cd to a different directory in PowerShell, the script will update `CARGO_BUILD_TARGET_DIR` to always point to a unique rust target folder in your temp folder for that specific project.
+Folders with the same project names *do not and will not* clash due to the unique id number placed at the end.

 ### PowerShell Commands
 - `Clean-RustDir`: Clean out the tmp rust project target dir (e.g. `R:\Temp\rust\MyProject-1234\*`)
 - `Clean-Rust`: Clean out the entire tmp rust folder (e.g. `R:\Temp\rust\*`)